 Are bamboo cutting boards good for knives?

-Since bamboo is very hard, cutting boards made with bamboo are very durable and also are resistant to scoring.
-However, bamboo is also hard on knife edges.
-Compared to other cutting boards, bamboo cutting boards are probably better suited for cutting vegetables, fruits and bread than for daily preparation of meat with very sharp knives.
+Because bamboo is so strong, the cutting boards made from it are durable and resistant to scoring.
+Bamboo is hard on the edges of your knives, though.
+Bamboo cutting boards, when compared to others, are probably better for cutting vegetables, fruits, and bread, rather than for daily prep work involving meats and very sharp knives.

 How do you clean and care for a wood cutting board?

-You should wash wooden cutting boards by hand.
-Use hot soapy water and dry it immediately.
-Don’t soak wooden cutting boards, and don’t put them in the dishwasher, as water can cause the wood to crack and warp.
-To sanitize your wooden cutting board, rub it down with a cut lemon and some coarse salt, and rinse.
-You should oil your board once a month, or when the wood looks dry.
-For this, you can use food-grade mineral oil, and it is best to avoid using olive or vegetable oil, as they can become rancid.
+Wooden cutting boards need to be washed by hand.
+Use hot water with soap, and dry the board immediately.
+Do not soak them, and do not wash them in the dishwasher, as the wood may crack and warp due to the water.
+For sanitizing, rub down the cutting board with lemon halves and some coarsely ground salt, and rinse.
+The boards need to be oiled once a month or when the wood appears dry.
+For this, you can use food safe mineral oil.
+It is better if you do not use olive oil or vegetable oil, as they can become rancid.

 How do you prevent cross-contamination with cutting boards?

-Using color codes is the best practice.
-You may choose different colors for different types of boards.
-For example, you can use red for raw meat, yellow for raw poultry, green for veggies, and blue/white for cooked food.
-These mats are a good option since they reduce the amount of memory work you would need to do, as they have food icons printed on each mat.
-After each use, boards must be washed with hot soapy water.
-Any board with scoring that cannot be cleaned should be replaced.
+The best practice is to use color codes.
+Different color mats can be selected for different types of boards.
+For instance, red can be used for raw meat, yellow for raw poultry, green for vegetables, and blue or white for cooked food.
+These mats can help you cut down on some of the cognitive load, as they have pictures of food on each mat.
+After each use, boards should be washed using soap and hot water.
+Any score-marked boards that can’t be cleaned should be disposed of.

 How long do cutting boards last?